 CCGP power plant technology

-The North Bangkok CCGP Block 2 is installed with Alstom's upgraded GT26 gas turbines.
+The North Bangkok CCGP Block 2 is installed with Alstom’s upgraded GT26 gas turbines.
 The GT26 was introduced in the mid-1990s as a 50Hz sequential combustion gas turbine.
-Its upgraded version offering greater efficiency and operational flexibility was launched in 2011.
+Its upgraded version, offering greater efficiency and operational flexibility, was launched in 2011.

 North Bangkok CCGP Block 2 is the first commercial operation in the world to use the upgraded GT26 turbines.

 The upgraded GT26 features achievable efficiency of more than 60% in combined cycle operation.
 It also offers greater performance as it is capable of generating 350MW in less than 15 minutes.
-Its most distinguishing aspect, however, is the MXL2 feature incorporated for greater operational flexibility, which gives the operator the option to switch between two modes of operation (namely M and XL) on-line as needed.
+Its most distinguishing aspect, however, is the MXL2 feature incorporated for greater operational flexibility, which gives the operator the option to switch between two modes of operation (namely M and XL) online as needed.

-The turbine can be operated in M mode if there is a demand for high performance, or it can be switched to the XL mode, which offers less performance but optimises the lifetime of the turbine.
+The turbine can be operated in M mode if there is a demand for high performance, or it can be switched to the XL mode, which offers lower performance but optimises the lifetime of the turbine.

-The combined-cycle operation at Block 2 of the North Bangkok plant uses 22-stage subsonic compressor to feed air to the combustor.
+The combined-cycle operation at Block 2 of the North Bangkok plant uses a 22-stage subsonic compressor to feed air to the combustor.

 The sequential combustion mechanism of the plant is designed to generate cleaner power with low NOx emissions.